 Event organizers serious about moving their events toward sustainability know it can be a challenge that requires consideration at every step of the event planning process, but the end result is more than worthwhile!
 If you’re not sure where to begin, our live event experts have you covered!
 Read on for a breakdown of five steps you can take to make your event more environmentally friendly.

 Establish Mindful Admission Policies

 Making your event as sustainable as possible means examining each of your policies and practices for potential improvements.
 For starters, consider moving to mobile tickets only, helping cut down on unnecessary paper waste from printed tickets.
-Organizers of outdoor events like festivals should also consider permitting guests to bring reusable water bottles into their venue.
-Large-scale festivals can lead to a shocking amount of plastic waste via water bottles alone; the UK’s Glastonbury Festival went through over a million plastic bottles at 2017’s event alone.
+Organizers of all-day events like festivals should also consider permitting guests to bring reusable bottles into their venue.
+Large-scale festivals can lead to a shocking amount of plastic waste via water bottles alone.
 These and other simple policy adjustments can really make a difference!